Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt. Learn More

 For additional information regarding calculation details, data quality, and source data please refer to Methods and Sources.

-Based on comprehensive reviews of the most rigorous evidence available, the Prenatal-to-3 Policy Impact Center identified 11 effective solutions that foster the nurturing environments infants and toddlers need.
-For each of the five policies, the evidence points to a specific policy lever that states can implement to impact outcomes.
-For the six strategies, the evidence clearly links the strategy to PN-3 outcomes, but the current evidence base does not provide clear guidance on how states should implement each strategy to positively impact outcomes.
-Six policies and strategies have demonstrated effectiveness at supporting sufficient household resources.
+Based on comprehensive reviews of the most rigorous evidence available, the Prenatal-to-3 Policy Impact Center identified effective solutions that foster the nurturing environments infants and toddlers need.
+For each of the policies, the evidence points to a specific policy lever that states can implement to impact outcomes.
+For the strategies, the evidence clearly links the strategy to PN-3 outcomes, but the current evidence base does not provide clear guidance on how states should implement each strategy to positively impact outcomes.
+The state policies and strategies with demonstrated effectiveness at supporting sufficient household resources include: expanded income eligibility for health insurance, paid family and medical leave, state minimum wage, state earned income tax credit, child care subsidies, and cash transfers.

 For more information on the impact of state-level policies and strategies in the prenatal-to-3 period, search the Prenatal-to-3 Policy Clearinghouse for an ongoing inventory of rigorous evidence reviews.
 To learn more about the impact of effective policies and strategies on the eight prenatal-to-3 policy goals, see the Prenatal-to-3 State Policy Roadmap.